 The hamlet of Keils lies just to the north of Craighouse and contains both traditional crofthouses and their more modern equivalents, and many ruins.
 The nearby cemetery at Kilearnadil is the location of a mausoleum erected to commemorate the Campbell family.
 It is also the last resting place of Gillouir MacCraine, said to have kept one hundred and eighty Christmasses in his own house by the time he died in about 1646.

 In more recent times the island was surprisingly populous, reaching a peak of 1,312 residents in 1831.
-Thereafter there was a decline which has carried on, census after census, ever since.
-In 2001, 188 people were recorded as living here.
-Opinions seem to differ as to whether the population has increased or continued to decline since then: the 2011 census will confirm this one way or the other.
+Thereafter there was a decline which carried on, census after census, until 2001, when 188 people were recorded as living here.
+Hearteningly there was a slight increase, to 196, reported in the 2011 census.
 What is beyond doubt is that the few people who do occupy this large island are collectively the friendliest you will find anywhere: and Jura is a island you leave with regret.

 Visitor InformationView Location on Map